NavneetKaur0111/iQmetrix-Hackathon-2021/rasa-retail/README.md

 # What
-This is a chatbot solution demo for IQmethrix.
+This is a chatbot solution demo for IQmetrix.

 # Why
 Current AI has been becoming UI, the way of communication between